 - Once you’ve selected the groups you want to post in, click Post.

-Facebook Marketplace tips FAQ
+Facebook Marketplace tips for sellers

 - Don’t post any personal information (such as your address, phone number, or email address).